kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/twelve-factor-apps@8DmabQJXlrT__COZrDVTV.md

 8. **Concurrency**: Scale out via the process model.
 9. **Disposability**: Maximize robustness with fast startup and graceful shutdown.
 10. **Dev/Prod Parity**: Keep development, staging, and production environments as similar as possible.
-11. **Logs**: Treat logs as streams of events.
-12. **Admin Processes**: Run administrative or management tasks as one-off processes.

-These principles help create applications that are easy to deploy, manage, and scale in cloud environments, promoting operational simplicity and consistency.

 Visit the following resources to learn more: